-If a student would like to submit an appeal about a disciplinary decision, it must be done within five business days according to the following guidelines:
+If a student would like to appeal a disciplinary decision, the appeal must be submitted within five business days according to the following guidelines:

-1. Sanctions must be followed while an appeal is pending

-2. Appeals must be in writing and must clearly outline why the disciplinary action is deemed unfair.
-Appeals should be submitted to the Dean of Students.

-3. Once an appeal has been submitted to the Dean of Students, appeals will be heard by the Chief
+- 1. Sanctions must be followed while an appeal is pending - 2.
+Appeals must be in writing and clearly outline why the disciplinary action is deemed unfair.
+Appeals should be submitted to the Dean of Students. - 3.
+Once an appeal has been submitted to the Dean of Students, appeals will be heard by the President.

-Operating Officer of The King's College.
 Students will be notified in writing after a decision is reached.